 Well-Written Stories/ Summaries: Badly-written ones make me cringe and the ones with the most potential, I cannot help but feel sorry for the authors when it is so shoddily written.
 First impressions are everything.
 Typically readers like stories that are coherent and don't make us labor through it just to understand a sentence.
 At first I can tolerate it in the rare occasions that I am interested but when there is no sign of improvement the further I go into the story, I grow frustrated and have to drop it for sake of my sanity.
 It's just, however an author's plot may be clichéd, when their story or summary is well-written and grammatically-correct and has the correct punctuation and has correct spelling most of the time, I'm more inclined to give that story a chance.
 I'm also more forgiving of their mistakes.
 I identify with authors having typos obviously not intended to show up, based on the syntax of their content.
 The worst offenders are foreign authors that candidly state English is not their first language.
 However I admire their willingness to improve and to take the chance to reedit their stories based on reader feedback.
 This can also be applied to English-fluent authors.
 It's something about a well-written story that gives me the illusion that I'm reading a professionally-published book.

 NEGATIVES: I'm not discouraging writers, as there are markets for everything I have issues with listed below, but these are the top reasons that I personally can be taken out of a story or get irritated by.
-Yes, I may generalize to prove a point.
+I generally avoid reading anything that has these.
+And yes, I may generalize to prove a point.

 Exercising Etiquette: Be polite and well-mannered, please, if you desire an intelligent, mature reply back.
 Also, please consider reading my full response before replying back just in case I'd already answered your question.
 Common sense and decency still exist in the world, so it escapes me why some individuals do not comprehend or choose to turn them off when intending to interact civilly with someone.
 It's already bad enough that I see this happening in some reviews for well-to-do fics.
 As much as I'm aware of the festering pits of the Internet and the psychology of why people act this way, I am forced to put this out as a public service: if you PM or review authors with a request or questions, please be courteous.
 I cannot believe I have to write this out for some people.
 Honestly I try to keep my irritation in check and patiently, politely reply back to any incessantly rude PMs in hopes that they either change their tune or that the conversation could be done with soon.
 But it comes to the point when they bypass my attempts to end our conversations with an air of finality enough that I'd have to ignore the PMs that get sent to my inbox because if I don't...I.
 WILL.
 SNAP.
 As a fair warning, some authors aren't as indulgent as I am.
 Note that we are voluntarily helping you despite the workloads we have in our own personal busy lifestyle which I'm sure reflects your own.
 Out of the kindness of our hearts, we put effort into our responses.
 You have to understand we are not under contractual obligation to provide someone we do not know with more help or to listen to your demand when we feel personally offended by the individual behind it.
 No one would feel inclined to do more for you when they feel like their previous efforts were rebuffed, ignored, and/or unappreciated.
 Furthermore, if you want story recs, it is common sense that a stranger would not know your personal tastes.
 No matter how much we've read we are not omnipresent beings nor are we library databases.
 The friendly, generous PM-ed recipients can only make tentative suggestions from your listed criteria(s) based on what they've personally enjoyed and still remember!